 How To Configure Jenkins Master And Slave Server

-Jenkins is an open source CI/CD tools for development cycle.
-This help us in continuous integration and continuous deployment.
-Whenever a commit comes from a file it starts running job.
+Jenkins is an open-source CI/CD tools for the development cycle.
+This helps us in continuous integration and continuous deployment.
+Whenever a commit comes from a file it starts running a job.
 Let’s see how to configure Jenkins master and slave server.

-you can reduce the load on master server by creating a slave Jenkins server where all the job will run. you can also set the number of executors means number of job would be run on the salve server.
+you can reduce the load on the master server by creating a slave Jenkins server where all the jobs will run. you can also set the number of executors means a number of jobs would be run on the slave server.

 Note : you must have ssh plugin installed on the master server.

 Step 2: Now you need to give it any name and click on permanent then Ok.